n

-August 1918, The Franklin County Board of Education
+August 1918, The Franklin County Board of

-approved a petition from the residents of the
+Education approved a petition from the residents

-Village of Upper Arlington to recognize Upper
+of the Village of Upper Arlington to recognize

-Arlington as a new school district.
-At that time
+Upper Arlington as a new school district.

-the village was bounded by what is now Lane Avenue,
+what is now Lane Avenue, Riverside Drive,

-Riverside Drive, Fifth Avenue and North Star Road.
+Fifth Avenue and North Star Road.

 A

-school board was appointed by the county superintendent
+school board was appointed by the county

-of schools and John W. Wuichet Sr. was
+superintendent of schools and John

-the new school officials was to authorize the
+officials was to authorize the construction

-construction of a four-room temporary school.
+of a four-room temporary school.
+It was

-It was built at the corner of Arlington Avenue
+built at the corner of Arlington Avenue

-and Tremont Road from parts of barracks left
+and Tremont Road from parts of barracks

-behind from Camp Willis.
-Fifty-two students
+left behind from Camp Willis.
+Fifty-two

-enrolled in the school, which taught first through
+students enrolled in the school, which

-ninth grades.
+taught first through ninth grades.

 King

-and Ben Thompson, the forward thinking brothers
+and Ben Thompson, the forward thinking

-behind the development of Upper Arlington, were
+brothers behind the development of Upper

-committed to education.
-In 1917, Prior to the
+In 1917, Prior to the construction of

-construction of the frame schoolhouse, King
+the frame schoolhouse, King Thompson's

-Thompson's basement at 1930 Cambridge Boulevard
+basement at 1930 Cambridge Boulevard was

-children in first through third grade.
-(Children
+dozen children in first through third

-in upper grades attended Grandview Heights.)
+grade.
+(Children in upper grades attended

 It

-was the Thompson brothers through their company,
+was the Thompson brothers through their

-the Upper Arlington Company, who put up the
+company, the Upper Arlington Company,

-funds necessary to build the temporary school
+who put up the funds necessary to build

-for all the children in the village.
-The school
+in the village.
+The school was completed

-was completed and opened for class in October
+and opened for class in October 1918.

 The